AsherWood39/TinkerHub_Useless_Project_2_0/README.md

 We built an AI-powered "Professional Pattern Storyteller" that:
 1. Takes any image and finds interesting patterns in it
 2. Transforms these patterns into high-contrast white lines on a black background
-3. Uses Groq AI to create whimsical stories about what it sees
+3. Uses Gemini AI to create whimsical stories about what it sees
 4. Engages in a playful conversation about the details it noticed

 It's like having a creative writing partner who's always ready to turn mundane patterns into magical stories!